JoePaxton/paxtonjf/InquiryReport2.md

 # Questions
 1. Does [EchoNest] provide us with the tools/attributes to get tempo and the time signature?
-2. Does shifting the tempo of a track sound "smooth" when you alter it?
+2. Does compressing or expanding beats help us change tempo?

 # Resources
 1. [EchoNest]